suconner/suconner.github.io/_posts/2014-04-22-auto-interrogation-pt2.markdown

 <p>
 While you can pull a base box and launch a virtual machine of any type, one of the biggest strengths of Vagrant (at least within the scope of this project) is its ability to turn any VirtualBox machine into a base box quite effortlessly.
-Its definitely important for a web developer, sysadmin or security researcher to be able to launch a pre-configured environment and concentrate on their essential duties, but i also see a huge benefit in being able to make quick and dirty snapshots of the machines in different phases to export and share with others.
+Its definitely important for a web developer, sysadmin or security researcher to be able to launch a pre-configured environment and concentrate on their essential duties, but I also see a huge benefit in being able to make quick and dirty snapshots of the machines in different phases to export and share with others.
 Think of situations where you would want others to test a super specific proof-of-concept or master a penetration test of a critical asset prior to an actual red team exercise.
 <br>
 <br>